turingschool/front-end-curriculum/lessons/module-4/client-side-security.md

 All communications sent over HTTP connections are in 'plain text' and can be read by anyone who can interrupt the communication.

-HTTPS, however, usses Secure Sockets Layer (SSL) to transmit information.
+HTTPS, however, uses Secure Sockets Layer (SSL) to transmit information.
 In order to make an HTTPS connection to a webpage, your website needs an 'SSL certificate'.
 When this is received, the browser and your website begin a 'SSL handshake', generate secrets and establish a secure connection.

 If you use services like Firebase and Heroku, these things are handled for you.
 But it gets tricker when you want to use a custom domain.